Explore Puerto Rico’s Taíno Roots

 Cueva Ventana in Arecibo

 Cueva Ventana (or “window cave”) offers a fantastic view of the valley below from the “window” set high up on the side of a limestone cliff.
 The cave itself is home to many critters, including birds, bats, and snakes.
-The 45-minute tour includes a nature walk, and informative discussion about the Taino people.
+The 1 hr tour includes a nature walk, and informative discussion about the Taino people and viewing some petroglyphs inside the caves.

 La Ruta Taína